A history of Dr. W.H. Bates,

 Dr. Bates died on 10 July 1931, at the age of 70.
 He died

-at his home in New York during a polio epidemic.
+at his home on Madison Ave in New York City after a year's illness.
 In 1940

 his wife Emily republished his book and added a useful chapter